vonschappler/Ultimate-React/README.md

 <hr>
 <br>

-## 31. Deploying the Application to Verce
+## 31. Deploying the Application to Vercel

 Notes about this section can be found [here](https://github.com/vonschappler/Ultimate-React/wiki/Deploying-a-Nextjs-project-to-Vercel)